This day felt like one of “those”

 And even in the rain, this one,

-With its art deco station, gas lights, and silver benches,
+With its art deco station, gas lights,

 Didn't let me down.